alan-sanchez/tb3_ros2_tutorials/examples/teleoperate_tb3_with_node.md

   <img src="images/move_stretch.gif"/>
 </p> -->

-The objective of this guide is to send [Twist](https://docs.ros2.org/galactic/api/geometry_msgs/msg/Twist.html)
+The objective of this guide is to send [Twist](https://docs.ros2.org/galactic/api/geometry_msgs/msg/Twist.html) message type to the turtlebot and move it's base in a rotaitonal motion.

 Open a terminal from your PC with `Ctrl` + `Alt` + `T` and connect to the Raspberry Pi with its IP address.